SummerYYY96/SummerYYY96/README.md

 Prior to grad school, I had my undergraduate training at UC Davis in biological sciences.
 I had internships in the Denish-Kumar lab and the Ronald lab, working on plants' innate immunity projects to gain hands-on wet lab experiences.

 ### 🔭 I’m currently working on
-- Multi-omics and single-cell analysis with interests in finding Ewing Sarcoma signature
+- RNAseq and single-cell RNAseq analysis with interests in finding Ewing Sarcoma signature

 ### 🌱 I’m currently learning
--

 ### 📫 How to reach me
 Send me an email ➡️ sumyang@umich.edu